aaronbloomfield/ccc/uva/syllabus.md

 [Go up to the CCC UVA page](index.html) ([md](index.md))

+This course is a general introduction to cryptocurrencies and blockchain applications.
+Students will understand the theoretical concepts that underlay cryptocurrencies, and implement both their own cryptocurrencies as well as develop applications that run on existing cryptocurrencies.
+Students will see the ethics, legality, and policy aspects pertaining to the subject.

 ## Quick version

 I realize that nobody reads these through.
 So the TL;DR version: